Skip to content

 Is Red's Eats worth the wait?

 Most people say yes.
-The lobster roll is a full pound of claw and tail meat on a butter-toasted bun.
+The lobster roll carries more than a whole lobster's worth of meat, a split tail draped over claws and knuckle, on a butter-toasted bun.
 The line can stretch 30 to 60 minutes on summer weekends.
-Go at opening time or late afternoon to reduce the wait.
-Red's is open mid-April through mid-October.
+Red's opens at 11:30 AM Tuesday through Sunday and is closed Mondays; arriving at opening or in the mid-afternoon lull cuts the wait.
+The stand runs from late April to mid-October.

 Why is Wiscasset called the Prettiest Village in Maine?